cookbook

 )

-for book in history["bookmakers"]:
+for book in closing["bookmakers"]:

 for m in book["markets"]: